Miami Tries To Make Vaccinations Easy: 'Wherever People Are That's Where We Will Be'

 "We want to dispel myths about the vaccine," Benjamin said.
 "We want to encourage folks in the Black community to come out and get vaccinated because we know that there's some vaccine hesitancy in our community.
 So the leaders of our community are out here to say it's OK, it's safe."

-Epidemiologists say now that 12- to 15-year olds are eligible for the Pfizer-BioNTech vaccines, that will help boost Florida's rates.
+Now that 12- to 15-year-olds are eligible for the Pfizer-BioNTech vaccines, epidemiologists say, that will help boost Florida's rates.
 Miami-Dade County is offering shots at some high schools and the University of Miami has a mobile pediatric unit heading to churches and underserved neighborhoods so that parents don't have to go far.